 hectares/210 acres.
 Much of the work has thus far

-is the object of intense archaeology, and time will
+the object of intense archaeology, and time will reveal

-- Between The City and the Sanctuary: The
+The City and the Sanctuary: The Excavations along the

 Larissa.
 "Etruscans" in The Oxford Companion to Archaeology.

 Oxford U. Press, ed. by Brian M. Fagan, 1996.

 —Fedei, Maurizio et al. "Integrated geophysical survey to recognize ancient Picentia’s buried walls, in the Archaeological Park of Pontecagnano – Faiano (Southern Italy)" in Annals of Geophysics, vol. 51, N. 5/6, October/December 2008.
 Published by INGV, the National Institute of Geophysics and Vulcanology, Bologna, Italy.

 —Martin, Debra L. and David W. Frayer.
 Troubled times: violence and warfare in the past.